FranklinRuiz/minilm-lite/README.md

 - **`CosineSimilarityUtil`**: Computes cosine similarity between embeddings.
 - **`EmbeddingStore`**: Stores embeddings and retrieves relevant items based on similarity scoring.
 - **`TextSegment`**: Wrapper for storing textual data in the embedding store.
+- **`EmbeddingClassifier`**: Uses the generated embeddings to classify text into predefined categories based on similarity.

 ---